 Alex is a first year MA student on the Museums Studies track.
 She is a 2013 graduate of Christopher Newport University where she earned a Bachelor’s in Art History with minors in Anthropology and Leadership Studies.
 She is currently the Education Assistant for the Institute for Contemporary Art at VCU where she is responsible for aiding in the development of education initiatives and fostering programming.
 Additionally, she is a docent and costume interpreter at Maymont, a turn-of-the-century Gilded Age mansion and estate in Richmond.

-Matthew is a first year MA/PhD student, as well as the Vice President of the Art History Graduate Student Association.
-He earned his BA in Art History with Departmental Honors from the University of Maryland, College Park.
-Matthew is interested in late nineteenth and early twentieth-century American modernisms with a focus on commercial art and advertising images.
-He is currently continuing research on a project that investigates gay American advertising artist J.C.
-Leyendecker and the queer coding present in his advertisements for products such as Arrow Collars and Shirts and Chesterfield Cigarettes.
-Matthew began this research at UMCP where he was the recipient of an Honors Research Grant.
+Matthew is a second year MA/PhD student and Graduate Teaching Assistant.
+He earned his BA in Art History with Honors from the University of Maryland, College Park.
+Matthew studies late nineteenth and early twentieth-century print culture with an emphasis on the queer history of art.
+He is currently continuing research on a project that investigates American illustrator Joseph Christian Leyendecker and the queer coding present in his advertising images for products such as Arrow Collars and Shirts and Ivory Soap.
+Matthew began this project at UMCP where he was the recipient of an Honors Research Grant.
 The grant funded travel to Stockton, CA where he visited the Haggin Museum and Archives to conduct research on Leyendecker’s work.
 He recently presented this research as part of the Smithsonian National Museum of American History’s Tuesday Colloquium series.
 Additionally, this fall, Matthew will present his paper “Advertising Freakery: Zoomorphic Identity and the Anthropomorphic Turn in Gilded Age Visual Culture” at the 73rd annual Southeastern College Art Conference.

 This year, while conducting thesis research on the Vassall-Craigie-Longfellow House in Cambridge, Massachusetts, John will co-chair a graduate panel and present a paper at the Second Annual International Conference in Paragone Studies, and he will present a paper at the 2013 Southeastern College Art Conference.
 He is currently editor of the inaugural issue of “Paragone: Emerging Scholars,” a journal featuring graduate research and published by the Society for Paragone Studies.
 John was recently named the 2013 Friends of the Longfellow House Patterson Research Fellow.